IAmJonoBo/Stack-Composer/docs/src/component-details/gap-agent.md

 # Gap Agent

-See the main documentation in [../components/gap-agent.md](../components/gap-agent.md).

-This is a legacy/compatibility placeholder for old links.
-Please update references to point to the canonical file in `components/`.
+> **Redirect:** The canonical Gap Agent documentation is in [../components/gap-agent.md](../components/gap-agent.md).
+This file is retained for legacy link compatibility.